 To take care of your blood sugar, all you have to do is prioritize higher fiber sources of whole foods versus foods lower in fiber, such as foods with refined or added sugars, animal products (which dramatically raise insulin), and most processed foods.

 Seeds such as chia, flax, sunflower, pumpkin, hemp, and sesame seeds are powerhouses of nutrition!
 They’re wonderful sources of vitamins, minerals like magnesium, protein, and even iron.
 Take a look at this: chia seeds have 24 percent of your daily magnesium requirements, while animal-based foods have little to none.
 Chia, hemp, and flax are especially high in fiber, with as much as 10-15 grams in two tablespoons.
 All seeds are also rich sources of protein.
 So, their complete nutritional profile supports your blood sugar on every single level.
 Aim to add a few tablespoons of these seeds to your meals throughout your day.
 Try them in some yummy oatmeal , a nice smoothie, mixed into a snack, or even sprinkled on soup or salad.

 The cacao bean is thought to be the most abundant source of magnesium in the world.
 It’s also a fantastic source of fiber, iron, and even protein that benefits your blood sugar.
 While it’s not the best idea to eat cacao all day, one or two ounces go a long way.
 Cacao is also rich in chromium, a mineral that also helps lower blood sugar even further.
 It might also help improve your focus, your mood, and even help you lose some weight!
 Go for cacao powder or nibs in a smoothie, use them in energy bars and bites, stir them into any breakfast porridge of your choice, or come up with your own idea!
-Here’s our favorite 20 Vegan Superfood Recipes Made With Raw Cacao if you need some new ideas!
+Here are our favorite 20 Vegan Superfood Recipes Made With Raw Cacao if you need some new ideas!